Understanding the FAFSA® Process for Parents

 - Contact the financial aid office at the college or career school your child plans to attend.

 Once your child’s FAFSA form is submitted, the “Confirmation” page will appear on the screen.
 Depending on your state, you may find a link to your state’s financial aid application here.
-In addition, you must be logged in under the “Parent” role for the state link to appear on the confirmation page.

 Using this link, your child can transfer information into the state aid application.
 If you have more than one child attending college or career school and you’re logged in as the parent, you can transfer your parent information into your other child’s FAFSA form using the option on this page.